astropy/astropy-APEs/APE14.rst

             n_pixel scalars or arrays as input, and pixel coordinates should be zero-based.
 Returns n_world scalars or arrays in units given by ``world_axis_units``.
-Note that pixel coordinates are assumed to be such that they are 0 at the center of the first pixel in each dimension.
+Note that pixel coordinates are assumed to be 0 at the center of the first pixel in each dimension.
             """

         def world_to_pixel_values(self, *world_arrays):